Romariopv24/Romariopv24/README.md

 - 👋 Hello dear visitor, I’m @Romariopv24:

-I'm a Frontend developer with more than 1 year of experience, making application projects in HTML, CSS, Javascript, currently studying and practicing with technologies such as Vue and React.js
+Im a frontend developer with more than 1 year of experience, making application in React.js with technologies such as Typescript, CSS frameworks and WEB3 technology.

 You can visit my personal landing page to see my work :) :